appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 **Rationale:** Access keys are long-term credentials for an IAM user or the AWS account 'root' user.
 You can use access keys to sign programmatic requests to the AWS CLI or AWS API.
 One of the best ways to protect your account is to not allow users to have multiple access keys.

-**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.13
+**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.13 (Retired in v7.0.0)

 **Evidence**